OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create.md

 ## Interacting with the Contract

-Now, We will send 10 ether to our newly generated contract address using zos transfer.
+Now, we will send 10 ethers to our newly generated contract address using `zos transfer`.

 ```console
 $ zos transfer